Letractively/uliweb/trunk/apps/Documents/files/deployment.rst

         Allow from all
         </Directory>

-     Above assume the root URL is ``/``, you should change it as you want, for example ``/myproj``.
+     The code above assumes that the root URL is ``/``, you change change this to suite your project, for example ``/myproj``.

-     Here is an example, it runs on windows platform:
+     Here is an example of a configuration on the Windows platform:

      ::